9. Database access

 ![]() |

-- [2]: Project generation will produce the executable [ImpotsV7-ui.exe]
+- [2]: project generation will produce executable [ImpotsV7-ui.exe]

 ![]() |

-The [dao] layer above was written using a generic connector and a MySQL5 database.
-Here, we propose switching to a SQL Server Compact database to demonstrate that only the configuration will change.
+The [dao] layer above was written with a generic connector and a MySQL5 database.
+We propose ici to switch to a SQL Server Compact base to show that only the configuration will change.

-The SQL Server Compact database ( ) will be as follows:
+The base SQL Server Compact will be as follows:

 ![]() |

-- [1]: the [dbimpots.sdf] database in the [DataBase Explorer] view of Visual Studio [2].
+- [1]: the [dbimpots.sdf] database in Visual studio's [DataBase Explorer] view [2].
 It was created without a password.

-- [3]: the [data] table containing the data.
-We deliberately chose different names for the table and columns than those used with the MySQL5 database to emphasize once again the benefit of placing these kinds of details in the configuration file rather than in the code.
+- [3]: the table [data] containing the data.
+We've deliberately chosen different names for the table and columns from those used with the MySQL5 database, to re-emphasize the importance of putting such details in the configuration file rather than in the code.

-- [4]: The [id] column is the primary key and has the Identity attribute: the DBMS will assign its values.
+- [4]: column [id] is primary key and has attribute Identity : it's the SGBD that will assign its values.

 ![]() |

-- [7]: The database [dbimpots.sdf] will be copied to the project's runtime folder.
+- [7]: the [dbimpots.sdf] database will be copied to the project execution folder.

 The configuration file [App.config] for the new database is as follows: